 The cow barn had three sections.
 The largest middle section had a loft above it.
 The hay had to be pitched up into it out of the hay wagon.
 It was this mow from which I jumped, when I was seven years old, onto the hard ground twelve or more feet below, “just for fun,” and survived without broken bones.

-To its right was the place where the cows were milked, part of the time by me, especially during harvest time.
+To its right was the place where the cows were milked, part of the time (especially during harvest) by me.
 When I did the milking, I liked to squirt milk at the cats who quickly learned to catch it in their mouths.
-I also remember when my little cousin put a cat through the grain chute into a cow’s grain box directly on her nose causing her to back hurriedly out of the stall and me grabbing the milk bucket just in time to save the milk.
+I also remember when my little cousin put a cat through the grain chute into a cow’s grain box directly on her nose causing her to back hurriedly out of the stall, and me grabbing the milk bucket just in time to save the milk.

 At the end of the milking stalls were calf pens where we learned to wean the calves by letting them suck our fingers and then lowering fingers and calves mouth into a bucket of milk.

 The other third of this barn was where the seed grain and the grain for feed were stored in burlap “gunny” sacks.
-We liked to play on the stacks of sacked wheat and eat the wheat that we pounded out of holes made with a sharp tool.
+We liked to play on the stacks of sacked wheat and eat the wheat that we pounded out of holes made with a sharp tool prodded into the seam between the stitches.
 It was a soft wheat called “Federation,” not the hard “Turkey Red” which we left alone because we feared it would break our teeth.
 I wonder how we avoided getting into the seed wheat which was treated with poison.
 Probably it wasn’t treated until right before planting.
 I have forgotten.